RajAhire-1/Multi-Account-AWS-Governance-using-AWS-Organizations-and-Service-Control-Policies/README.md

 ## 3. Restrict AWS Regions (Compliance)

-This policy allows resource creation only in approved regions.
+This policy ensures that AWS resources can only be created in approved regions.

 Allowed regions: